A dream to bring clean water to the world

 A changed perspective

-Skwaruk, 35, now works for Epcor, where he manages a water treatment plant, testing and treating drinking water.
+Skwaruk, 35, now works for Epcor, where he's a water technologist at a water treatment plant, testing and treating drinking water.
 He continues to travel the world, volunteering with development agencies that help provide clean water for communities in need.

 Most recently, he was in Bolivia with the non-profit organization Water for People, which works to bring clean water and sanitation to people in developing countries.
 In January, he hopes to go to India with the same organization.